-Therefore, the three columns of the Green tensor represent the field distribution produced by a dipole along each of the three coordinate axes.
-Since the information about the orientation of the dipole is encoded into the components of the Green tensor, in order to retrieve the dipole's orientation from the shape of the PSF, it is necessary to spatially separate its projections into two appropriately chosen orthogonal polarization states, such as horizontal and vertical linear, or left and right circular.
-These polarization projections can be represented by two matrices $\mathbb P_1$ and $\mathbb P_2$, thus for a fully polarized dipole obtaining the pair of PSFs are given by
+Therefore, the three columns of the Green tensor represent the field distribution at the pupil plane produced by a dipole along each of the three coordinate axes.
+Since the information about the orientation of the dipole is encoded into the components of the Green tensor, in order to retrieve the dipole's orientation from the shape of the PSF it is necessary to spatially separate its projections into two appropriately chosen orthogonal polarization states, such as horizontal and vertical linear or left and right circular.
+These polarization projections can be represented by two matrices $\mathbb P_1$ and $\mathbb P_2$, thus for a fully polarized dipole the PSF pair is given by

 with $j=1,2$.
-For unpolarized emitters, such as fluorescent beads used for characterization, the PSF is given by the incoherent sum of the components of the final Green tensor which amounts to the incoherent sum of the dipoles oriented along the three coordinates axes.
-In this case the pair of PSFs are given by
+For unpolarized emitters such as fluorescent beads used for characterization, the PSFs are given by the incoherent sum of the components of the final Green tensor, which amounts to the incoherent sum of the dipoles oriented along the three coordinates axes.
+In this case the pair of PSFs is given by

-Note that if no polarization projection is made then the PSF is given by the sum of the pair of PSFs $I_{\text{IP},1}$ and $I_{\text{IP},2}$.
+Note that if no polarization projection is used the PSF is given by the sum of the pair of PSFs $I_{\text{IP},1}$ and $I_{\text{IP},2}$.